-Council members came together because we view DAC as a unique and potentially powerful complement to biological and other natural mechanisms for removing carbon dioxide from the atmosphere, and to available near-term options for reducing emissions.
-Further, we believe that early federal investment to ensure that U.S. companies take the lead in developing and commercializing DAC technology could deliver large dividends in the decades ahead as the world seeks cost-effective solutions to slow warming and bridge the gap to net-zero energy systems.
+Council members came together because they view DAC as a unique and potentially powerful complement to biological and other natural mechanisms for removing carbon dioxide from the atmosphere, and to available near-term options for reducing emissions.
+Further, the Council believes that early federal investment to ensure U.S. companies take the lead in developing and commercializing DAC technology could deliver large dividends in the decades ahead as the world seeks cost-effective solutions to slow warming and bridge the gap to net-zero energy systems.

-Fundamentally, our support for expanded efforts to develop DAC technology rests on four key observations:
+This first report focuses on the environmental imperative for expanded efforts to develop DAC technology, relying on four key observations:

 - Carbon removal capability is likely necessary to achieve climate goals.
 Given current emissions trends and taking into account the quantity of greenhouse gases currently in the atmosphere, the international scientific community is increasingly of the view that CO2 removal is necessary, along with aggressive action to reduce emissions, to limit warming this century to below 2°C.

 - Some sources of distributed greenhouse gas emissions will be difficult to eliminate.
 If the goal is to drive toward near net-zero global carbon emissions by mid-century, the case for carbon removal options becomes even stronger because of the difficulty of fully decarbonizing certain energy-use sectors (e.g., long-haul air travel) and of eliminating emissions from other, non-energy, non-point sources (e.g., agriculture).
 Carbon capture and storage is unlikely to be cost-effective and technologically feasible for some of these dispersed, hard-to-decarbonize sources because it is primarily suited to large point sources of emissions.